 TREASURER---Responsibilities shall include:

-Providing a written quarterly financial report to the Alliance for approval of the membership at a business meeting of the Alliance.
+Providing a quarterly financial report to the Alliance for approval of the membership at a business meeting of the Alliance.

 Overseeing the financial affairs of the Alliance in accordance with the adopted Financial Policy.

 Overseeing the filing of an annual tax return with the IRS to maintain the non-profit status of the Alliance and providing a copy of the return to the Secretary.